 Equity markets are firmly in the red as we approach the close of the trading today.

-The coronavirus fears are still circulating, hence why stocks are lower, but it is worth noting that indices are off the lows of the session.
+Coronavirus fears are still circulating, hence why stocks are lower, but it is worth noting that indices are off the lows of the session.
 The aggressive rate cut and stimulus package form the Fed last night acted as a warning signal to the markets.
-A large rate cut gives off the impression they – the Fed, are nervous, and traders have picked up on that.
+A large rate cut gives off the impression the Fed are nervous, and traders have picked up on that.
 The latest data from China showed that industrial production and retail sales tumbled by 13.5% and 20.5% respectively – dealers are terrified the economies of Europe will see similar outcomes in the months ahead.

 The New York empire manufacturing index fell to -21.5 in March, which massively undershot the consensus estimate of 3, and keep in mind the February reading was 12.9.
 The awful reading could be a taste of what is come in terms of ISM manufacturing and non-manufacturing.

 USD/CAD remain in its uptrend despite the wider sell-off in the greenback.
 The sizeable fall in the oil market is hurting the Canadian dollar as the economy is closely tied in with the energy sector.
 The fact that ‘the loonie’ is lower versus the greenback speaks volumes about the weakness in the Canadian dollar.

 The pound is under pressure too.
 Sterling has fallen against the US dollar as well as the euro.
 Given the health crisis, the UK-EU negotiations are likely to take a back seat for a while.
 EUR/USD is in the red as the eurozone is at the forefront of the crisis in the west, but that being said, EUR/GBP is pushing higher.